Cycling Medieval Towns in Costa Brava And The Pyrenees

 … There was a stone-carved fortified town surrounded by a moat.

 Peratallada is one of the most picturesque medieval towns in Costa Brava with a maze of countless streets.
-The former fortress from the 11th century belongs to a private owner who turned it to a luxury hotel, bar & restaurant, all closed at the time of writing.
+The former fortress from the 11th century belongs to a private owner who turned it to a luxury hotel, bar & restaurant.

 Bike friendly